osmandapp/web/main/docs/user/navigation/routing/boat-navigation.md

 ## Route parameters - Boat

 :::note
 By default, *Boat profile* is deactivated.
-In order to use this profile for routing, you need to switch it on in *<Translate android="true" ids="shared_string_menu,shared_string_settings,application_profiles"/>*.
+To use this profile for routing, you need to switch it on in *<Translate android="true" ids="shared_string_menu,shared_string_settings,application_profiles"/>*.
 :::

 Boat routing can be configured according to your needs in the [Route parameters section](../../navigation/guidance/navigation-settings.md#route-parameters) of the Navigation settings.

 Typically, *Boat routing* is used with boat profile (the last one enabled together with the [Nautical plugin](../../plugins/nautical-charts.md)).
 However, it is possible to use boat routing with other profiles as well, and different [routing types](#other-routing-types-for-boat) can also be employed in the boat profile.